Student Volunteers Needed for SIOP 2020

 SIOP is always looking for opportunities to get students more involved, and volunteering at the SIOP Annual Conference can be a great first step.
 SIOP volunteers have the opportunity to network with fellow students and professionals, make some extra spending cash for the conference, and contribute to the success of the conference overall.

-If you are a SIOP Student Affiliate and would like to assist with the SIOP 2020 conference in National Harbor, indicate your interest in volunteering when you register online for the conference.
+If you are a SIOP Student Affiliate and would like to assist with the SIOP 2020 conference in Austin, indicate your interest in volunteering when you register online for the conference.
 Volunteers assist in a variety of ways, and the roles are described below.

 Volunteers will be needed beginning Tuesday, April 21st through Saturday afternoon, April 25th.
 Each volunteer will be assigned a total of four hours, spread over one or two time slots.
 Upon completion you will receive a $60.00 prepaid cash card for your time.
 Riza Leak (email@example.com), Volunteer Coordinator, organizes the volunteers and will contact each selected volunteer prior to the conference regarding their assignment.